google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 });
 ```

-The resulting base map would look like:
+The resulting base map would look like this:

 ![MapStyle](map-style.png)